Existence of log canonical flips and a special LMMP: Proof of Theorem and Corollary

+Next we use the above special termination to derive parts $(1)$ and $(3)$ of Theorem \ref{conj-main-general}, in the vertical case, from Theorem \ref{conj-main-general} in lower dimensions.
+The semi-ampleness statement in part $(2)$ will be proved afterwards using Theorem \ref{conj-s-ampleness}.

-\begin{thm} Conjecture \ref{conj-main-general} in dimension $d-1$ implies Conjecture \ref{conj-main-general} (1)(3) in dimension $d$ when every lc centre of $(X/Z,B)$ is vertical$/Z$. \end{thm} \begin{proof} \emph{Step 1.} After taking a $\Q$-factorial dlt blowup using Corollary \ref{c-Q-factorial-blup} we may assume that $(X/Z,B)$ is $\Q$-factorial dlt, in particular, $\rddown{B}$ is vertical$/Z$.
+\begin{prop} Theorem \ref{conj-main-general} in dimension $d-1$ implies Theorem \ref{conj-main-general} $(1)(3)$ in dimension $d$ in the vertical case, i.e. when every lc centre of $(X/Z,B)$ is vertical$/Z$. \end{prop} \begin{proof} \emph{Step 1.} After taking a $\Q$-factorial dlt blowup using Corollary \ref{c-Q-factorial-blup} we may assume that $(X/Z,B)$ is $\Q$-factorial dlt, in particular, $\rddown{B}$ is vertical$/Z$.
 Run an LMMP$/Z$ on $K_X+B$ with scaling of an ample$/Z$ divisor.
 If $K_X+B$ is not pseudo-effective$/Z$, then the LMMP ends up with a Mori fibre space by [\ref{BCHM}].
 So, from now on we assume that $K_X+B$ is pseudo-effective$/Z$.
+By Theorem \ref{t-mmodel-term-scaling}, the LMMP terminates if we show that $(X/Z,B)$ has a log minimal model.
 Since $K_X+B\sim_\Q -A/Z$, $A|_F=0$ where $F$ is the generic fibre of $f\colon X\to Z$.
 Thus, $A$ is vertical$/Z$ and $(K_X+B)|_F\sim_\Q 0$.
-By [\ref{Birkar-II-supplement}], it is enough to prove that $(X/Z,B)$ has a log minimal model, locally over $Z$.